Kamex420/new-eridian-twitch-gamev2/docs/gameplay.md

 ## Mining success and Stone Dust

 Common ores, Coal and rare prospecting now roll the same intrinsic and situational work success model: a 68% base, skill/equipment/specialization bonuses, life and world modifiers, relevant events and Determination, capped to a final 10–92% chance.
-Results show the actual final chance.
+Detailed mining calculations use the actual final chance; action receipts emphasize the outcome and changes.
 Skill level and conditions determine the final probability; 68% is not a fixed success rate.

 A failed mining attempt awards one existing Stone Dust item, gives no ore or prospecting progress, spends the normal needs cost, starts the normal cooldown and consumes one queued attempt.
 It adds Determination and grants no success XP.
 Existing rare-ore progress is kept.
 Blocked attempts and cooldown waits grant no Stone Dust and spend no attempt.
 Stone Dust remains a catalog crafting ingredient with its existing recipes and item identity.